vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

   - Data Abort, a data access memory abort
   - IRQ, Interrupt request
   - FIQ, Fast interrupt request
-- **Exception Modes and Banked Registers**:
-All exception modes have replacement banked registers.
-When an exception occurs, standard registers are replaced with registers specific to the exception mode.<br>
-The fast interrupt mode has additional banked registers for fast interrupt processing.<br>

 ## A1.1.3 Status Registers
 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/a8d11d29-e894-4dab-aa30-fa40bdaacdd0)<br>